The Stillroven: Relocating to West

 Still, the band failed to gain traction outside of the Minneapolis area, a difficulty compounded by their manager's decision to move to Tucson, Arizona and conduct their affairs from a distance.
 Larkin and Berget left the band not long after they had arrived and were replaced by Mike O'Gara on guitar and Mike Flaherty of bass.
 In 1968, with O'Gara and Flaherty now in the lineup, they recorded a version Moby Grape's "Come in the Morning" b/w "Necessary Person," which were both sung by O'Gara, but due to internal dissention in the group, the single was pulled after the first hundred copies were printed and then re-released with another cover version but this time of the Small Faces' "Tell Me Have You Ever Seen Me" with Dave Berget on vocals, which replaced "Come in the Morning" as the A-side.
 This would be the band's last original release.

 The band traveled to Tucson, Arizona, where for two months they were booked at the Dunes on Speedway Blvd.
 On April 16 they performed as an opening act for Buffalo Springfield at the Dunes and would regularly appear there through May.
 In July Mike Flaherty left the band and Dave Berget rejoined.
 The band signed under new management with James Reardon and Associates.
 They continued to do shows in Tucson and even scored a deal A&M Records to record an album, which they recorded, but which has never been released.
 In November, the Stillroven moved their base of operations to Denver, Colorado.
-In April 1969 they went to Clovis, New Mexico to record several songs, which included a cover of the Temptations' "Get Ready," at Norman Petty's studio, where Buddy Holly and Roy Orbison had recorded many of their hits with Petty in the 1950s.
+In April 1969 they went to Clovis, New Mexico to record several songs, which included a cover of the Temptations' "Get Ready," at Norman Petty Recording Studios, where Buddy Holly and Roy Orbison had recorded many of their hits with Petty in the 1950s.